MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analyticsreceiver/installation/index.md

 ### Hardware configuration
 {: #hardware-configuration }
-* Give your JVM ample size to sale in memeory Queue with size of 10000 (i.e minimum Xmx as 6GB)
+* Give your JVM ample size to scale the in memory Queue with size of 10000 (i.e minimum Xmx as 6GB)
-* Increase the allowed open file descriptors.
-    * Linux typically limits a per-process number of open file descriptors to a small 1024.
-    * Consult your operating system documentation for how to permanently increase this value to something much larger, like 64,000.
 * If you use BSDs and Linux, ensure that your operating system I/O scheduler is set to **deadline** or **noop**, not **cfq**.

 ## Capacity considerations
 {: #capacity-considerations }
 Capacity is the single-most common question.
 How much RAM do you need?
 How much disk space?
 How many nodes?
 The answer is always: it depends.

-IBM {{ site.data.keys.mf_analytics_receiver }} doesnt require a disk space since its just receives logs from mobile applications and forward them to analytics server.
+IBM {{ site.data.keys.mf_analytics_receiver }} does not require a disk space since its just receives logs from mobile applications and forwards them to analytics server - there is no storage of events data.

 ## Installing {{ site.data.keys.mf_analytics_receiver }} on WebSphere Application Server Liberty
 {: #installing-mobilefirst-analytics-receiver-on-websphere-application-server-liberty }